Basic Functions of Batch Matmul

 auto ascendcPlatform = platform_ascendc::PlatformAscendC(context->GetPlatformInfo()); matmul_tiling::MultiCoreMatmulTiling tiling(ascendcPlatform); int32_t M = 32; int32_t N = 256; int32_t K = 64; tiling->SetDim(1); tiling->SetAType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_FLOAT16); tiling->SetBType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_FLOAT16); tiling->SetCType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_FLOAT); tiling->SetBiasType(matmul_tiling::TPosition::GM, matmul_tiling::CubeFormat::ND, matmul_tiling::DataType::DT_FLOAT); tiling->SetShape(M, N, K); tiling->SetOrgShape(M, N, K); tiling->EnableBias(true); tiling->SetBufferSpace(-1, -1, -1); constexpr int32_t BATCH_NUM = 3; tiling->SetBatchInfoForNormal(BATCH_NUM, BATCH_NUM, M, N, K); // Set the matrix layout. tiling->SetBufferSpace(-1, -1, -1); optiling::TCubeTiling tilingData; int ret = tiling.GetTiling(tilingData);

-- Kernel Implementation
+- Kernel implementation

 - Create a Matmul object.